 Heating ganache in a microwave: Microwave for 20 minutes at a time, stir, and check for a smooth texture.
 Cool and whip again.

-Heating ganache in a metal bowl: The Bain Marie Method – This bowl will be kept over simmering water in a saucepan.
-Pour water into a saucepan till the level will reach the bottom of the ganache bowl.
+Heating ganache in a metal bowl: The Bain-Marie Method – This bowl will be placed over simmering water in a saucepan.
+Pour water into a saucepan till the level reaches the bottom of the ganache bowl.
 Keep the heat on medium.
 Stir and fold the ganache as the bowl gets warmer with the hot water underneath.
 Take off the heat when it looks smooth again.
 Cool and whip again.

 How do I store Chocolate Ganache?